 In 2018 Helen became Honorary President for Grantham Operatic Society after the death of her Father, Geoffrey Winter, who founded the society in 1957.

 Currently Helen is performing the title role in Puccini's Suor Angelica for Opera Anywhere and she has just released her third album entitled 'Footprints'.

 Helen is also a very experienced vocal teacher and language coach.
-She has been Head of Singing at several school in London and the South of England.
-Helen is now delighted to have taken on the position of singing tutor at Lincoln Minster School.
+She has been Head of Singing at several schools in London and the South of England.
+Helen is now delighted to have taken on the position of singing tutor at Lincoln Minster School and Burton Hathow.

 Want to learn more about Helen Winter? her music, and performance dates?
 Don’t hesitate to get in touch.